libxsmm/libxsmm/documentation/libxsmm_tune.md

 The latter function may return zero even if there was an attempt to enable this facility (limitation/experimental implementation).
 Please note, the regular [Scratch Memory API](documentation/libxsmm_aux.md#memory-allocation) (e.g., `libxsmm_[get|set]_scratch_limit`) and the related environment variables can apply as well (`LIBXSMM_SCRATCH_LIMIT`, `LIBXSMM_SCRATCH_POOLS`, `LIBXSMM_SCRATCH_SCALE`).
 If intercepted memory allocations are enabled, the scratch limit is adjusted by default to allow unlimited growth of the scratch domain.
 Further, an increased verbosity level can help to gain some insight (`LIBXSMM_VERBOSE=3`).

-Intercepting malloc/free is supported by linking LIBXSMM's static or dynamically linked main library.
+Intercepting malloc/free is supported by linking LIBXSMM's static or shared main library.
 The latter of which can be used to intercept calls of an existing and unchanged binary (LD_PRELOAD mechanism).
 To statically link with LIBXSMM and to intercept existing malloc/free calls, the following changes to the application's link stage are recommended:

 ```bash
 gcc [...] -Wl,--export-dynamic \